How to Print like Peter Lik?

 the custom frame is arguably one of the most important aspects of the visual impact the artwork will have on the viewer.
 Frame material selection shall match well with the room interior and the image color palette.
 One of the signature elements of Peter Lik’s framing style is wide bevel-cut linen liners.

 If you’d like to tackle liner production from scratch you will need to have medium-level carpentry skills.
 Production starts with manufacturing a beveled profile like the one shown below.

 You can relatively easily produce this profile on a consumer table saw.
 If you’re looking to use them in larger quantities then a local woodworking shop will be happy to help you with manufacturing.

-Once the profile is ready to will need to wrap it with the black fabric.
+Once the profile is ready to will need to wrap it with black fabric.
 Fabric selection is only limited by your imagination and available stock in your local fabric shop.
-You can apply fabric with water-based glues or spray adhesives.
+You can apply fabric with water-based glue or spray adhesives.
 White school glue for example will work perfectly well.
 Here some trial and error is, unfortunately, a necessary thing before you figure out proportions and timing.